Culinary Herbs You MUST Grow in Your Garden

 Fennel

 One of the oldest cultivated culinary plants, fennel is another highly versatile specimen to grow in your herb garden.
 The bulb, leaves and the seeds are all valued for their culinary use, finding their way into a variety of dishes.
-The bulbs get roasted with vegetables for a classic, hearty side to chicken or pork, while the leaves find their way into pestos and the seeds adorn classic Italian sausage for an unmistakable flavor.
+The bulbs get roasted with vegetables for a classic, hearty side to chicken or pork, while the leaves find their way into pesto and the seeds adorn classic Italian sausage for an unmistakable flavor.
 While most have enjoyed the flavor of fennel seed, many haven’t had a chance to enjoy the tasty bulbs.

 Try this great recipe for an easy weeknight meal idea: Crispy Pork Cutlets with Fennel Salad